 The bare metal livery: 1995-2001

 This version of the Hawaiian Airlines livery is one of my favorites.
 It’s very simple and highly iconic of the Hawaiian culture of the airline, and was very attractive for it’s time.
-Launched in 1995 (using an updated Pualani logo (known as “the flower of the sky”) which was originally created by Landor Associates), it was the modern evolution of an existing brand.
+Launched in 1995, it features an updated Pualani logo known as “the flower of the sky” (which was originally created by Landor Associates – the same branding agency that designed the Delta livery and the British Airways livery).
+Basically, it was a modern evolution of an existing brand.

 Heck, I still think it’s one of the most attractive airline color schemes in the history of this business!
 What made this particular livery work so well was the fact that Hawaiian Airlines bought all their DC-10′s from American Airlines.